 The Senior Companion Program (SCP) provides individuals who are at least 55 years of age, reside in Suburban Cook County, and have an income at or below 200% of the poverty income guidelines with meaningful volunteer opportunities within their communities.
 Income eligible Senior Companion volunteers receive a non-taxable hourly stipend and other compensation as part of the program.
 Volunteers are also welcome to participate if their income exceeds the guidelines but are not eligible for compensation.
 All volunteers receive pre-service training prior and ongoing support and in-service training as part of the program.

-Senior Companion volunteers provide services to seniors in the person’s home (may include assisted living, retirement communities) and help senior adults achieve and maintain the highest possible level of independent living.
+Senior Companion Volunteers provide services to older adults (55 years or older) in the person’s home (may include assisted living, retirement communities) and help older adults achieve and maintain the highest possible level of independent living.
 Senior Companion volunteers provide companionship and assistance to an average of 2-3 clients weekly.
-A volunteer might take a homebound senior grocery shopping, assist an individual to learn a new life skill, or escort a client to a medical appointment.
+Senior Companion Volunteer might take a homebound older adult grocery shopping, assist an individual to learn a new life skill, or escort a client to a medical appointment.

 There is no cost to the clients for these services.
 Without the help of Senior Companions, many older adults would not be able to continue living independently.

 Can you be a Senior Companion?
 Senior Companions are: